ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Experiment

-\textbf{Evaluation Metrics.} We evaluate the accuracy of 3D hand pose estimation with two metrics: \emph{Percentage of Correct Keypoints} (PCK) and \emph{Mean End-Point Error} (MEPE)~\cite{zimmermann2017learning}, in both camera space and root-aligned (RA) space~\cite{moon2020interhand2}.
-For RA space, we align the estimated wrist with its groundtruth position before measurement.
-For PCK, we report the corresponding \emph{Area Under the Curve} (AUC) over the 0-50mm/80mm error thresholds for the camera/RA space.
+\textbf{Evaluation Metrics.} Following HTT~\cite{wen2023hierarchical}, we evaluate the accuracy of 3D hand pose estimation with two metrics: \emph{Percentage of Correct Keypoints} (PCK) and \emph{Mean End-Point Error} (MEPE)~\cite{zimmermann2017learning}, in both camera space and root-aligned (RA) space.
+For the RA space, we align the estimated wrist with its groundtruth position before measuring the joint errors.
+In terms of PCK, we report the corresponding \emph{Area Under the Curve} (AUC) over the 0-80mm/50mm error thresholds for the camera/RA space.